Helge-Stein-Group/AutoBASS/README.md

 7. Possibly our help
 8. A very large glovebox

-Please reach out to us if you are planning to set one up in your lab.
+Please reach out to us if you are planning to set one up in your lab as there are some practical issues to be considered like the Athmosphere of your glovebox.
+We recommend to not use Argon as robots can fail very fast due to overheating issues.
 The GUI Bojing wrote makes a lot of the aligning tasks a lot easier (you will need this too).

+Consider getting a glovebox with forced laminar flow as otherwise there can be issues of trapped gases.

+The crimper is typically quite heavy and does not need to be fixed additonally.
+Overall you "just" need to assemble all parts and teach the robot the positions.
+We taught the robot ALL prositions manually.

 ### Lurking